paulnaber/cli-schiffeversenken/README.md

 Schiffeversenken cli game
 https://en.wikipedia.org/wiki/Battleship_(game)

+Did this in java just to get a better feel for the language.

 ```
   1 2 3 4 5 6 7 8 9 10
 A ~ ~ ~ ~ ~ ~ ~ ~ ~ ~